 Careers In Art And Design

-If you think that traditional architecture that includes constructing buildings isn’t your cup of tea, switching to art and design can be a good option.
+If you think that traditional architecture which includes constructing buildings isn’t your cup of tea, switching to art and design can be a good option.
 By establishing a career in art and design, you can freely explore your creative potential without the need to think about visiting construction sites and managing raw materials.

 It might not even cross your mind, but architecture is essentially a form of art that intimately depends on creativity and imagination.
 In a way, you can say that art and design are intrinsic aspects of architecture.
 So, a career change to art and design after getting your architecture degree isn’t such a far-fetched dream.